Business account in Germany: what it is and how to open one (step-by-step guide)

 Tracking income and expenses becomes much easier with a dedicated business account – especially if you’re doing your own bookkeeping or working with a tax advisor.

-Better visibility into your finances
+Better overview of your finances

 A dedicated business account gives you a clear picture of your liquidity.
 See how much is available, what’s set aside for taxes or savings, and how your cash flow is developing – all at a glance.